karosowka13/ice-and-fire-wiki/README.md

 The image is prepared to production build and it is run on ngnix server.

-To run the image: docker run -itp 8000:8000 karosowa/ice-and-fire-front:1.0.0
+To run the image:

+### `docker run -itp 8000:8000 karosowa/ice-and-fire-front:1.0.0`

 The app is running at [http://localhost:8000](http://localhost:8000).

-You need to have installed docker on your computer.
+You need to have installed docker on your computer first.

 ## How to start with npm